shardsofblue/virginia-court-data/final-memo.md

 - Clean crime type fields and re-agregate.

 ### Further Reporting and Analysis
-- Dive deeper into each county to look for outlier cases that may be skewing results.
+- Dive deeper into each locality to look for outlier cases that may be skewing results.
 - Analyze by crime type.
 - More deeply analyze the Emerald journal's findings and methodology and the report from USSC (file FOIA for underlying data).
 - Reach out to Herald reporters to discuss methodology.
-- Compare rates of sentencing with census data on racial demographics for deeper context within counties.
+- Compare rates of sentencing with census data on racial demographics for deeper context within localities.
 - Find especially interesting cases to use as anecdotes, then look more deeply into them and interview relevant parties (defendants, judges, prosecutors, etc.).
-- Visit the locations to write first-hand descriptors of the areas in question
+- Visit the locations to write first-hand descriptors of the areas in question.
-- Examine how the disparity has changed over time statewide and in specific counties.
+- Examine how the disparity has changed over time statewide and in specific localities, and look into changes to sentencing law changes and other factors that may contribute to those changes.

 ### Verification and Fairness
 - Compare against the Emerald journal's findings.